 We then asked about how to uphold morals in times when violence has already erupted, instead of being able to stop it before it begins.
 Prelis responded with a metaphor: what the world sees of conflict, he says, is the eruption: the sudden, visible violence.
 What’s underneath the surface and not often visible – the shifting tectonic plates in this metaphor – are the decades of pressure, history, and generational trauma that built up the eventual violence.

 This is where he returns to his central argument.
 Societies that ask why young people join armed groups rarely ask the inverse question: why do the majority of young people, even in the same environments, remain peaceful?
-He referenced that roughly nine in ten protests around the world are nonviolent, yet public attention gravitates towards the violent minority.
-While fragile states tend to have more young people prone to violence, the cause of the violence is not youth but the fragility itself.
+He referenced that roughly 99.2% of the protests around the world are nonviolent, yet public attention gravitates towards the violent minority.
+While fragile states tend to have more young people prone to violence, the cause of the violence is not youth but the systems that maintain the fragility itself.
 Similarly, a system that has normalized violence should not be surprised when the young people living in it become involved.

 Why a Working Group?

 We would have to get permission to start a working group, and we would probably not get that.
 It would take another six months to six years to get permission.
 So we thought, no, we do not need permission to start it.
 It’s not about the UN.
-It is about civil society.
+It is about people living through conflict, young and older.

 Instead, the group launched what was framed to the public as a two-day workshop to have a dialogue on institutionalizing youth agendas, with no formal initiative attached to the label.
 By the end, though, a working group that met once a month was formed.
 By the time anyone might have asked whether it had authority to exist, Prelis says, it had already gone far enough that it could not easily be dismantled.

 What we learned from that is that institutions that are bureaucratic in other ways needed us as much as we needed them.
 What we were bringing together was a network of civil society that was having conversations and creating a collective agenda to make an impact.
-We knew we would have a better way of getting what we wanted through a working group.
+We knew we would have a better way of getting what we wanted – which was to establish a UN Security Council Resolution on Youth as it relates to peace and security – through a working group.

 Prelis highlighted the importance of creating a “common language” to use in youth and peacebuilding.
-The first in its field, his working group “Youth for Common Ground” was breaking barriers set by bureaucracy hoping to keep older, tenured officials on the frontlines of peace making.
+The first in its field, the working group “Youth Participation in Peacebuilding” was breaking barriers set by bureaucracy hoping to keep older, tenured officials on the frontlines of peace making.
 The working group, then, came with the added challenge of having to define what they were working towards.

 Guarding Against the UN's Weight

-A coalition built partly inside UN space, and partly around organizations like Youth for Common Ground, faces the risk that UN's money, hierarchy, and institutional weight will dominate the youth-led side of the effort.
+A coalition built partly inside UN space, and partly around international NGOs and youth groups, faces the risk that UN's money, hierarchy, and institutional weight will dominate the youth-led side of the effort.
 Prelis frames the group's defense against the weight of bureaucracy as a natural product of time and trust within the group.

 By working together, arguing about frame-building and terminology, what was happening was we were building connections with each other.
-We built almost a ‘trust-cycle’ – the more we develop together the more we develop that trust with each other.
+We built almost a ‘trust-cycle’ – the more we worked together and argued about different perspectives, we learned how to understand each other together the more we developed that trust with each other.

 He also adds that the speed with which the working group was formed prevented any sort of gatekeeping process.
 Instead, the working group learned to work with the UN instead of against it.
 As more organizations wanted a seat at the table, the coalition learned to treat the UN's resources as one input among several rather than the only one that mattered.

 We were able to feed off of each other's strengths and weaknesses.
 The common issue around the UN having resources and the name brand and all that became a wall, but it also didn’t.
 I say that because the UN has the ties when it comes to public advocacy and the Security Council agenda, but what the UN couldn’t do, civil society did.
 What civil society couldn’t do, the UN did.
-But we were in lockstep, so we had to leverage each other's strengths and capitalize on it, rather than see it as a weakness because we did not have it.
+But we were in lockstep, so we had to leverage each other's strengths.

 Resolutions That Outpaced Recognition, and the Recognition to Come

-The Security Council resolutions that followed, including a 2018 measure expanding youth participation and another in 2020, Prelis recalls, mattered in terms of recognition of young people’s political agency.
+The Security Council Resolution 2250 on December 9th, 2015 was historic because it was the product of the collective voice of over 11,000 young people from over 109 countries who advocated for it.
+Their demand was met by the members of the Security Council when they adopted this historical landmark resolution for the first time, recognizing the political agency young people have and the importance of engaging them as partners in peace building efforts.
 Before 2015, he says, he watched rooms full of decision-makers where young people simply were not present.
 The resolutions were an attempt to correct a disproportionality: the people who would end up living with the long-term consequences of peace and security decisions were not part of making them.
 He connects this directly to a broader trend he sees as troubling, a shrinking of civic space globally.

 Prelis is candid that political commitment has, in some respects, outrun actual outcomes, with fewer explicit references to youth showing up in newer resolutions even as more youth are supposedly involved.
 Part of the ongoing challenge, he suggests, is proving that these agendas produce measurable change rather than symbolic recognition.
-He also flags an unresolved tension in how youth representation is understood: regional bodies represent regional populations, but no understanding exists for who a young person at the table represents.
-Prelis highlights, though, that every voice carries its own weight.
-In practice, then, young people inside these coalitions tend to represent the coalition itself.
+He also flags an unresolved tension in how youth representation is understood: a common question about youth at the table is who they represent.
+A solution to this question is to support youth who purposefully form coalitions, bringing people across various dividing lines to collaborate on a common agenda.
+Then they have more power because they represent the collective voice, not just the perspective of a single project or organization.
+This has credibility, authenticity, practicality, solution oriented--key superpowers of coalitions.
 That should be enough to justify the representation of youth in coalitions.

 Why This Still Matters